aciapetti/opennlp-italian-models/README.md

 TAGSET
 -------------------------

-To train the POSTagger models we have defined a tag dictionary, fitted for the italian language, that is a subset of the Tanl tag dictionary, a standard tagset implementation, compliant with the EAGLES international standards.
+To train the POS Tagger models we have defined a tag dictionary, fitted for the italian language, that is a subset of the Tanl tag dictionary, a standard tagset implementation, compliant with the EAGLES international standards.
 See [3] for a definition of the original Tanl tagset.
 The customized version of the tag dictionary, used for annotating the corpora, and that the POS Tagger will produce on italian sentences, is available inside the project, in the folder lang/it/pos, with the name tagsDictionaryIt.txt.

 ACCURACY
 -------------------------

-To test the accuracy of the POS Tagger and Tokenizer models we have used a "uniform" test corpora, taken from the italian version of Wikipedia (but completely disjointed from the training corpora).
+To test the accuracy of the POS Tagger and Tokenizer models we have used a "uniform" test corpora, taken from the italian version of Wikipedia (but completely disjointed from the training corpus).

 OpenNLP evaluator extimated we achieved the following results:
   - POS Maxent and Perceptron accuracy: 97.56%
   - Tokenizer Precision: 99%

-The complete evaluation reports are avalilable inside the project under the following folders:
+The complete evaluation reports are available inside the project under the following folders:
   - lang/it/pos/data/pos-maxent
   - lang/it/pos/data/pos-perceptron
   - lang/it/token/data